10. Execution threads

 - line 17: each thread is associated with the Sleep method on line 35

-- line 21: an object of type [Data] is passed to the Start method, which launches the thread.
-This object contains the start time of the thread’s execution as well as the duration in seconds for which it must sleep.
-This object is stored in the array on line 14.
+- line 21: an object of type [Data] is passed to the Start which launches the thread.
+In this object, we have noted the start time of the thread's execution and the duration in seconds for which it must sleep.
+This object is stored in the table on line 14.

-- lines 24–30: the [Main] thread waits for all the threads it has launched to finish.
+- lines 24-30: the [Main] thread waits for all threads it has started to finish.

-- Lines 28–29: The [Main] thread retrieves the data[i] object from thread number i and displays its contents.
+- lines 28-29 : the [Main] thread retrieves the data[i] object from thread no. i and displays its contents.

-- lines 35–42: the Sleep method executed by the threads
+- lines 35-42: the method Sleep executed by threads

-- line 37: the parameter of type [Data] is retrieved
+- line 37: the [Data] type parameter is retrieved

-- Line 39: The Duration field of the parameter is used to set the duration of the Sleep
+- line 39: the field Duration parameter is used to set the Sleep

 This example shows that two threads can exchange information:

-- the calling thread can control the execution of the called thread by providing it with information
+- the launcher thread can control the execution of the launched thread by giving it information

 - the launched thread can return results to the launching thread.

-For the launched thread to know when the results it is waiting for are available, it must be notified of the end of the launched thread.
-Here, it waited for it to finish using the Join method.
-There are other ways to achieve the same result.
-We will cover them later.
+In order for the launched thread to know when the results it is waiting for are available, it must be warned when the launched thread has finished.
+Ici, it waited for it to terminate using the Join.
+There are other ways of doing the same thing.
+We'll look at them later.

 10.5.1.
 Unsynchronized concurrent access

-In the section on information exchange between threads, the information was exchanged only between two threads and at specific times.
-This was a classic example of parameter passing.
-There are other cases where information is shared by multiple threads that may want to read or update it at the same time.
-This raises the issue of the integrity of this information.
-Suppose the shared information is a structure S containing various pieces of information I1, I2, ...
+In the paragraph on exchanging information between threads, the information exchanged was only by two threads and at very specific times.
+This was classic parameter passing.
+In other cases, information is shared by several threads, which may wish to read or update it at the same time.
+This raises the problem of information integrity.
+Suppose the shared information is a structure S with various information items I1, I2, ...
 In.

-- A thread T1 begins updating structure S: it modifies field I1 and is interrupted before completing the full update of structure S
+- a T1 thread begins to update structure S: it modifies field I1 and is interrupted before completing the entire update of structure S

-- A thread T2 that acquires the processor then reads structure S to make decisions.
-It reads a structure in an unstable state: some fields are up to date, others are not.
+- a T2 thread which retrieves the processor then reads the S structure to make decisions.
+It reads a structure in an unstable state: some fields are up to date, others not.

-This situation is called accessing a shared resource—in this case, the structure S—and it is often quite tricky to manage.
-Let’s consider the following example to illustrate the problems that can arise:
+We call this situation access to a shared resource, ici the S structure, and it's often quite tricky to manage.
+Let's take the following example to illustrate the problems that can arise:

-- an application will generate n threads, where n is passed as a parameter
+- an application will generate n threads, n being passed as a parameter

 - the shared resource is a counter that must be incremented by each generated thread

-- at the end of the application, the counter’s value is displayed.
-We should therefore see n.
+- at the end of the application, the counter value is displayed.
+We should therefore find n.

 The program is as follows: